Projects

 Releasing endangered Leatherback turtles

-By participating in this project, students can expect to gain valuable experience in scientific data collection, sea turtle conservation, ocean conservation, biology, and wildlife rehabilitation and release.
+By participating in this project, students can expect to gain valuable experience in scientific data collection, sea turtle conservation, ocean conservation, biology, and grassroots conservation of an endangered species.

 The beach hatchery where nests are located